halfer/halfer/README.md

 I am currently looking for backend software work, senior level.
-Majoring in PHP or TypeScript, minoring in devops for all hosted platforms.
+Majoring in PHP or TypeScript, minoring in devops for all hosted CI platforms.
+I am UK-based and prefer fully/mostly remote.
 Please contact me through the platform you found me on.
 This README is intended to be a better summary of my work profile than a bare repo list.
 Most of my outside-work code is in private repos.
 Feedback welcome!

 👨‍🏫 Currently volunteering as a coach at [Codebar](https://codebar.io/)
 ✏️ I'm a 20K "Trusted User" and curator on [Stack Overflow](https://stackoverflow.com/users/472495/halfer) (1.5K answers & 117K edits)